 CITs gain skills and knowledge that prepare them to be Shoresh counselors or for employment in other summer opportunities.
 In addition, they continue to enjoy all of their favorite bunk activities such as sports, swimming, crafts, challenge courses, and archery.
 Exclusive CIT trips and activities make this program an unforgettable and invaluable experience!
 CITs work with Shoresh campers and staff, develop leadership abilities, participate in special interactive learning sessions, and max out on fun with awesome trips!

-Please note: Prior to acceptance to this program, any first-time camper must have a pre-camp interview.
-You will be contacted to schedule an interview once your application has been received.
+Please note: Prior to acceptance into this program, first-time campers must have a pre-camp interview, which will be scheduled after the camp application has been received.

 Nestled within the rich agricultural landscape of Frederick County, the Shoresh campsite is centrally located in Adamstown, Maryland.
 Minutes from the heart of Frederick, this scenic property is within an hour’s drive of Baltimore and Washington, D.C.
 Additionally, Gaithersburg, Potomac, Columbia, Carroll County, Hagerstown, Leesburg, VA, Ashburn, VA, and West Virginia are all situated within a 30-45 minute drive.